PlatziDev/react-url/README.md

   username: 'sergiodxa',
 });
 ```
-* This is a Low-Level API and this used internally for the `connectURL` decorator, it's not expected that you should use it.
+* This is a Low-Level API and is used internally for the `connectURL` decorator, it's not expected that you use it directly.
-* `parser` receive as arguments the `urls` map, the url name and the options/parameters object.
+* `parser` receive as arguments the `urls` map, the URL name and the options/parameters object.
 * It will return the final parsed url string.